afraiddocument/afraiddocument.github.io/_pages/about.md

 ---
 permalink: /
-title: "Randall Betts | Computer Science Portfolio"
+title: ""Welcome to My Portfolio""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Hi, I’m Randall Betts 👋
+# Hi, I’m Randall Betts
 I’m a **Computer Science student at Samford University** (Class of 2026) with a passion for **software development, cybersecurity, and solving real-world problems with code**.

 I’ve worked on full-stack projects, mobile app development, and system-level Java applications, and I thrive in collaborative environments where adaptability, problem-solving, and clear communication matter.